1922 regnal list of Ethiopia: Ancient Egyptian and Nubian influences

 The inclusion of the High Priests of Amun who ruled Upper Egypt between c.
-1080 and 943 BC can be directly traced to Morié's Histoire de l'Éthiopie and contemporary Egyptology.
+1080 and 943 BC can be traced directly to Morié's Histoire de l'Éthiopie and to contemporary Egyptology.
 The association between these Egyptian High Priests and Aethiopia was particularly strong in European Egyptological writings in the late 19th and early 20th centuries.
 During this period, several major Egyptologists (such as Heinrich Brugsch, James Breasted and George Reisner) believed that the rise of the Kush kingdom was due to the influence of the High Priests of Amun moving into Nubia towards the end of the Twentieth Dynasty because of political conflict arising at the end of the New Kingdom.
-Brugsch in particular entertained the idea that the early Kushite kings were lineal descendants of the priests from Egypt, though this was explicitly rejected by Breasted.
+Brugsch in particular entertained the idea that the early Kushite kings were lineal descendants of the priests from Egypt, though Breasted explicitly rejected this.
 Later Egyptologists A. J. Arkell and Walter Emery theorized that a priestly "government in exile" had influenced the Kushite kingdom.
 E. A. Wallis Budge agreed with these ideas and suggested that the High Priests of Amun moved south to Nubia due to the rise of the Libyan pharaohs in Lower Egypt, and consolidated their high position by intermarrying with Nubian women.
-Budge further theorised that the name of the Nubian pharaoh Piye or "Piankhi" was taken from that of the High Priest of Amun Piankh and he was possibly Piankh's descendant.
-Such ideas around the Kushite monarchy originating from this specific line of priests are now considered outdated, but the popularity of these theories in the early 20th century explains their inclusion, in almost exact chronological order, on the 1922 Ethiopian regnal list.
+Budge further theorised that the name of the Nubian pharaoh Piye, or "Piankhi," was derived from that of the High Priest of Amun Piankh, and that he was possibly a descendant of Piankh.
+Such ideas about the Kushite monarchy originating from this specific line of priests are now considered outdated.
+Still, the popularity of these theories in the early 20th century helps explain their inclusion, in almost exact chronological order, in the 1922 Ethiopian regnal list.